Russia invites PM Modi for the Victory Day Parade on May 9 - ExBulletin

 Russia invites PM Modi for the Victory Day Parade on May 9

-Russia invites PM Modi: After confirming that Russian President Vladimir Putin will go to India this year, Moscow has now extended an invitation to Prime Minister Narendra Modi to visit his victory day parade.
-The Indian Prime Minister was invited to attend the celebrations of May 9 marking the 80th anniversary of Russia's victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.
+Moscow: Russia invited Prime Minister Narendra Moda to attend the May 9 celebrations marking the 80th anniversary of victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.

-The invitation has already been sent and the visit is under work, Russian news agency Cup A quoted Rudenko saying.
-“He is being developed, this should be this year.
-He has an invitation,” said Rudenko on Tuesday.
+Moscow awaits the Indian Prime Minister during the May 9 parade.
+The invitation has already been sent and the visit is under development, said Rudenko, quoted by the TASS news agency managed by the State.
+“He is being developed … He has an invitation,” said Rudenko on Tuesday.

-Russia invited leaders of several friendly nations to attend this year's victory day parade, press agency Pti reported.

-In January 1945, the Soviet army launched an offensive against Germany and the chief commanders signed the unconditional surrender of Germany on May 9, which ended the war.
+Russia has invited leaders of several friendly nations to attend this year's victory day parade.
+In January 1945, the Soviet army launched an offensive against Germany.
+The chief commanders on May 9 signed the unconditional surrender act of Germany which ended the war.

-Last year in July, Prime Minister Modi had made his first trip to Russia in almost five years.
-Before that, he had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.
+Last July, Prime Minister Modi went to Moscow to attend the 22nd Summit of Russia-ind, his first trip to the country in almost five years.
+He had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.
+Last October, Modi visited the Russian city of Kazan for the British summit.

 |